socialruins/raptoreumcore-lib-lite/docs/core-concepts/address.md

 ## Validating an Address

-The main use that we expect you'll have for the `Address` class in Dashcore is validating that an address is a valid one, what type of address it is (you may be interested on knowing if the address is a simple "pay to public key hash" address or a "pay to script hash" address) and what network does the address belong to.
+The main use that we expect you'll have for the `Address` class in RaptoreumCore is validating that an address is a valid one, what type of address it is (you may be interested on knowing if the address is a simple "pay to public key hash" address or a "pay to script hash" address) and what network does the address belong to.

 The code to do these validations looks like this: